 Each input or output 6 Mbyte per second channel directly accesses Central Memory.
 Input channels store external data in memory and output channels read data from memory.
 A primary task of a channel is to convert 64-bit Central Memory words into 16-bit parcels or 16-bit parcels into 64-bit Central Memory words.
-Four parcels make up one Central Memory word with bits of the parcels assigned to memory bit positions (see section 2 of this publication).
+Four parcels make up one Central Memory word with bits of the parcels assigned to memory bit positions (refer to section 2).